 - a.
 When a hearing is requested, a Hearing Committee of not fewer than three (3) individuals will be appointed.
-This panel will be appointed by the President of the Medical Staff, in conjunction with the CMO.
+This panel will be appointed by the President of the Medical Staff in conjunction with the CMO.
 No individual appointed to the Hearing Committee shall have actively participated in the consideration of the matter involved at any previous level.
 However, mere knowledge of the matter involved shall not preclude any individual from serving as a member of the Hearing Committee.
-Employment by, or a contract with, the hospital or an affiliate shall not preclude any individual from serving on the Hearing Committee members need not be members of the hospital Medical Staff but should be a Member of a Trinity Health System hospital.
-When the issue before the panel is a question of clinical competence, all panel members shall be clinical practitioners.
-Panel members need not be clinicians in the same specialty as the member requesting the hearing. - b.
+Employment by, or a contract with, the hospital or an affiliate shall not preclude any individual from serving on the Hearing Committee.
+Panel members need not be clinicians in the same specialty as the member requesting the hearing, although, if feasible, one member of the Committee can have the same healing arts qualifications as the Affected Practitioner, (i.e. Surgery).
+If necessary in limited situations, appointees to the Committee may be a practitioner who is not a member of the Medical Staff. - b.
 The Hearing Committee shall not include any individual who is in direct economic competition with the affected practitioner or any such individual who is in professional practice with or related to the affected practitioner.
 This restriction on appointment shall include any individual designated as the chair or the Presiding Officer. - c.
-The CMO/Medical Staff Office, or designee shall notify the practitioner requesting the hearing of the names of the panel members and the date by which the practitioner must object, if at all, to appointment of any member(s).
-Any objection to any member of the Hearing Committee or to the Hearing Officer or Presiding Officer shall be made in writing to the CMO/Medical Staff Office.
+The President of the Medical Staff, with cooperation from the CMO/Medical Staff Office, or designee shall notify the practitioner requesting the hearing of the names of the panel members and the date by which the practitioner must object, if at all, to appointment of any member(s).
+Any objection to any member of the Hearing Committee or to the Hearing Officer or Presiding Officer shall be made in writing to the MEC and CMO/Medical Staff Office.
 The President of the Medical Staff, in conjunction with the CMO, shall determine whether a replacement panel member should be identified.
 Although the practitioner who is the subject of the hearing may object to a panel member, they are not entitled to veto that member's participation.
-Final authority to appoint panel members will rest with the CMO.
+Final authority to appoint panel members will rest with the President of the Medical Staff in conjunction with the CMO - d.
+Once nominated to serve on the Committee and continuing thereafter through the course of the hearing and deliberation, the hearing officer and members of the Committee shall not engage in any ex parte discussions with any of the parties to the hearing.
+Violation of this provision shall be grounds for disqualification of the hearing officer or committee member and sanctions.